ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Construction

 \textbf{Question Generation.} We randomly select two stops (refer to stop$_1$ and stop$_2$) from the current high-resolution transit map.
 We then generate one short question and one long question based on predefined question templates and two stops (Figure~\ref{fig:pipeline}).
 The short question has only one fixed template, while the long question is randomly assigned one of two available templates during generation.
 Additionally, the two long question templates differ in focus: one asks for the number of via stops, while the other requires identifying each via stop (see detailed templates in Appendix~\ref{apx:question_template}).

-\textbf{Reference Route Collection.} For each question, we query all valid transit routes between stop$_1$ and stop$_2$ using APIs from map services (e.g., Gaode Map for Chinese cities and Google Map for other cities).
-The retrieved routes are stored in a unified format containing relevant metadata (e.g., route name, departure stop, arrival stop, via stops, and number of via stops).
+\textbf{Reference Route Collection.} For each question, we query all valid transit routes between stop$_1$ and stop$_2$ using APIs from map services (\textit{e.g.}, Gaode Map for Chinese cities and Google Map for other cities).
+The retrieved routes are stored in a unified format containing relevant metadata (\textit{e.g.}, route name, departure stop, arrival stop, via stops, and number of via stops).
 We discard routes that cannot be visually traced on the map, ensuring consistency with the visual content.

 \textbf{Label Annotation.} Two levels of difficulty labeling are included in this stage.
-For map difficulty, we manually assign each map to one of three difficulty levels (easy, medium, hard), ensuring a balanced split across $30$ maps, with $10$ maps per level.
+For map difficulty, we assign each map to one of three levels (easy, medium, hard) based on the number of transit lines and transfer stations, ensuring a balanced split of $10$ maps per level.
 For question difficulty, we assign difficulty based on the number of transfers in the reference route: routes with no transfers are labeled as easy, those with one transfer as medium, and all others as hard.
 To ensure balance, we set a fixed difficulty distribution threshold of $20:15:5$ (easy:medium:hard) for each map, generating $40$ questions.
 Once the quota for a difficulty level is reached on a given map, no additional questions of that level are retained.
+Additionally, we provide a more fine-grained taxonomy of questions in Appendix~\ref{apx:fine-grained-taxonomy-difficulty}.